ingmbioinfo/cancerhubs_shiny/USER_MANUAL.md

 ### 5.1 View Dataframe

+In this section, you can explore the original datasets used throughout the CancerHubs analysis.
+You can use this panel to:

 1. Select a tumour type from the dropdown menu.
 2. Pick a **Gene Subset** (see above) to focus on a particular group of genes.
 3. Explore the table by searching or sorting any column.
 4. Use **Download Dataframe** to export the visible table as XLSX or CSV.

 ### 5.2 Gene Ranking

+This panel allows you to investigate the rank of any gene of interest across all tumour types available in the CancerHubs dataset.
+Each gene is ranked within each tumour type according to its Network Score, reflecting how central and biologically relevant it is, based on its interactions with other genes in that specific dataset.
+You can view:

+1. A plot showing the gene's rank (and its percentile) across selected tumour types
+2. The Pan-Cancer Score, summarising the ranks across all tumours

+You can use this panel to:

 1. Enter a gene symbol in the input box.
 2. Choose the **Gene Subset** for ranking (All Genes, PRECOG, Only Mutated or Only PRECOG).